 There is no additional application process for businesses to receive funding.
 As the network has already received government support, funding is applied automatically to each assisted project.
 Post-secondary institutions invoice manufacturers for its services at reduced rates; manufacturers must then pay the college or university directly.

-These projects are to have a quick turnaround time (ideally under four months), be based in southern Ontario, and directly support the prevention and spread of COVID-19.
+SONAMI Network’s ideal projects should: have a quick turnaround time (ideally under four months), be based in southern Ontario, and directly support the economic growth and innovation in southern Ontario.
 Those who have a project idea are asked to contact the SONAMI team to assess the project and connect you to their partners.

 Capabilities of the Southern Ontario Network for Advanced Manufacturing Innovation